tonmcg/US_County_Level_Election_Results_08-20/README.md

 The result of these commands should output a TopoJSON file that looks like the following:
 ![us_election_results](https://raw.githubusercontent.com/tonmcg/US_County_Level_Election_Results_08-20/master/img/us_election_results.png)

-### Dot Density Map
+### Visualizing Results with a Dot Density Map

-Dot density maps are useful to show where things are clustered.
-Showing raw counts of votes _among_ U.S. counties rather than relative differences _between_ U.S. counties, the dot density map below illustrates that the most votes tend to come from counties that house large, urban populations.
+Dot density maps are great for showing where things are concentrated.
+Instead of comparing vote counts between counties, the map below displays the total number of votes within each county.
+It highlights that most votes come from counties with large, urban populations.

 ```
 mapshaper \